joshba1875/my-best-cats/README.md

 # TODO

+- Refactor page init, suspect there is a race condition here that is not visible since fetchCats typically takes the longest to resolve.
+Normalise model should be called when all promises resolve, not only when fetchCats has resolved (and set)
 - Implement server-side routing for all external api requests
 - Hide api key from client and decorate headers going to thecatapi from back-end
 - Store and retrieve api key from a secret manager